top of page

 3. My toddler rubs their eyes a lot.
 Should I be concerned?

 If it’s frequent, it could indicate dry eyes, allergies, or a vision problem.
-Cosult an eye doctor.
+Consult an eye doctor.

 4. Can poor vision affect school performance?

 Yes!
-Children with undiagnosed vision problems may struggle with reading, attention, and focus.
-It can affect their social skills and psychological health as well.
+Undiagnosed vision problems can affect reading, attention, and focus.
+It can also impact social skills and psychological health.

 5. Are blue light glasses necessary for kids?

-They may help reduce eye strain, but taking screen breaks is the best prevention.
-Blue light glasses have not shown incontrovertible evidence of being useful yet.
+They might help reduce eye strain, but taking screen breaks is the best prevention.

 6. What age should kids start wearing glasses?